mlswg/mls-protocol/draft-ietf-mls-protocol.md

-An Update proposal is a similar mechanism to Add with the distinction that it is the sender's leaf ClientInitKey in the tree which would be updated with a new CIK.
+An Update proposal is a similar mechanism to Add with the distinction that it is the sender's leaf ClientInitKey in the tree which would be updated with a new ClientInitKey.

 ~~~~~
 struct {